Denison Mines Corp. (DNN): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1954 Discovery of Uranium A significant discovery that shifted the company's focus to uranium mining, setting the stage for its future as a key player in the uranium market.
+1954 Discovery of Uranium in Elliot Lake Shifted the company's focus entirely to uranium mining, setting its long-term trajectory.

 Denison Mines Corp.
 (DNN) Ownership Structure